papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `kubectl apply -f rbac-config.yaml`

 where rbac-config.yaml is the name of the file with the above contents.
-Once completed, perform the helm init to deploy the Tiller server compnoent.
+Once completed, perform the helm init to deploy the Tiller server component.

-> `
+> `helm init --service-account tiller`

+This will install the server component. `kubectl get pods -n kube-system` sjp
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzUwMTUzNzIsOTMwODA2MDE1XX0=
+eyJoaXN0b3J5IjpbMjM3MjMzOTUwLDkzMDgwNjAxNV19
 -->